File-Maker/FileAtlas/PRIVACY.md

 - local FileAtlas LicenseManager private owner keys, if the owner-only LicenseManager is used on this computer.
 - local FileAtlas Benchmark report folders, raw metrics, charts, PDFs, and dummy benchmark files, if the Benchmark tool is used.

+Current FileAtlas-native storage generations use authenticated encrypted binary envelopes for settings, history, snapshots, checkpoints, parity/recovery metadata, and FAStore structures.
+Supported older local generations may be read and atomically migrated by FAFS.
+Encryption is used for local integrity and access separation; it does not cause any data to be uploaded.

 When duplicate scanning is enabled, FileAtlas may read file contents locally to calculate cryptographic hashes.
 FAFS may also calculate hashes for smaller files and store recovery-oriented metadata locally.
 FileAtlas does not upload these hashes or metadata.

 ## Data FileAtlas Stores